Microchip-MPLAB-Harmony/gfx/readme.md

 - Hardware optimized for use with Microchip 32-bit SAM and PIC® devices
 - Compatible component for use with MPLAB Code Configurator (MCC)
 - **MGS Harmony Composer** WYSWYG UI designer tool for Windows, Linux and Mac
+- **MGS Harmony Composer** Import UI design from [Figma](https://www.figma.com/community/plugin/1436449232324855213/mgs-composer-exporter)
-- **MGS Simulator** A tool to generate simulated GUI designs to run on Windows, Linux and Mac
+- **MGS Simulator** A tool to generate simulated GUI designs in WebAssembly or native C-code to run on Windows, Linux and Mac
 - Written in C with MISRA C (Mandatory) compliancy
 - RTOS (FreeRTOS, ThreadX) and non-RTOS support
 - Configurable widget building blocks buttons, labels, lists, sliders, and images